 Nature Program Manager

 Elaine is currently an educator in the Central Bucks School District in Doylestown, Pennsylvania.
 Her love of nature and water brought her to Island Beach State Park as a volunteer during the summers in the early 1990’s.
 During this time, she helped with the early kayak tours, the herbarium mounts, banding osprey, displays, and seining before becoming part of the seasonal staff.
-Elaine graduated from West Chester University with a Bachelor of Science in Education and minored in American history and received my Masters in Curriculum, Instruction, and Supervision from Rider University.
-Elaine says, “There’s never enough time to do everything I want to fit in to life, but I truly love to learn and enjoy inspiring others to learn too!
-Give me a free moment and you may find me birding, gardening, hiking, reading, writing, or volunteering.”
+Elaine graduated from West Chester University with a Bachelor of Science in Education and minored in American history and received her Masters in Curriculum, Instruction, and Supervision from Rider University.

 Sue received her B.A. in Geography from Hunter College in NY.
 She has worked as a volunteer on many environmental projects including monitoring piping plovers, trail maintenance and monitoring rivers in Monmouth County.
 She has also worked as a Seasonal Naturalist at IBSP for the past four years.
 In her free time, Sue enjoys hiking and kayaking with her husband and son.